-Ask any event planner: putting together an engaging conference, product launch or incentive trip is hard work.
-You can have all the right speakers, a meticulous agenda and an incredible event venue—but it all falls flat if you're using the right tactics to get and keep your audience’s attention.
+Ask any event marketer about audience engagement and you’ll hear the same thing: putting together an engaging conference, product launch or incentive trip is hard work.
+You can have all the right speakers, a meticulous agenda and an incredible event venue—but it all falls flat if you’re not using the right tactics to get and keep your audience’s attention.

 Here are three of the most common audience engagement mistakes to avoid.

 Mistake #1: Focusing on Just One Communication Channel

 If you don’t spread out your communications across multiple channels, you’re missing a huge opportunity to fully engage with all generations attending your event.

 It’s no secret that Gen Z are digital natives.
 They grew up surrounded by electronic communication, so email, apps and other tech-focused platforms are an obvious fit.
 But while digital communication is what they’re used to, a one-track approach can leave your messaging lost in that clutter.

 While it can be tempting to cut corners on communications, a cross-media strategy is the most effective way to demonstrate the value of your experiential event to all generations.
 For instance, just because your event is targeted to the tech-centric Gen Z doesn’t mean you should offer only web communications.
 Likewise, don’t assume that digital communications are ineffective for your boomer audience, either.